bitboxer/bitboxer.de/_posts/2015-01-04-31-31c3-retrospective.md

 Did I miss something?
 If yes please leave it in the comments below.

-Ps: all the videos are also available on youtube, but please use the [official ccc account](https://www.youtube.com/user/mediacccde).
+Ps: all the videos are also available on Youtube, but please use the [official ccc account](https://www.youtube.com/user/mediacccde).